There is an option now on your profile page

 - A rather horrific example happens in the Val Lewton film Bedlam.
 Boris Karloff's character is said to be dead, and is being bricked up in a wall to hide the evidence.
 Then suddenly his eyes flicker open, he opens his mouth - and the last brick is put in place before he has time to scream.

-- Done with the crushed block of metal (srsly) that used to be a '57 Plymouth in Christine.
+- A variation is done with the crushed block of metal that used to be a '57 Plymouth in Christine.

 - In Battleship, the alien our heroes have captured wakes up as they're trying to examine it.
 We get a close-up of the pupil contracting before it starts throwing people across the room.